argilla-io/argilla/docs/_source/community/contributing.md

 ## Getting started

-To navigate our codebase with confidence, see [our Python client code](https://docs.argilla.io/en/latest/reference/python/index.html) 🐍.
+To navigate the codebase with confidence, see [our Python client code](https://docs.argilla.io/en/latest/reference/python/index.html) 🐍.
 For more information on how to use our UI, see [our web app reference](https://docs.argilla.io/en/latest/reference/webapp/index.html) 💻.

 We accept three kinds of contributions.
 - [documentation](#features-and-documentation): better textual support for features.
 Best to get started.